-A. Funds from United Nations Agencies for Projects in Rakhine State

-Myanmar UNICEF Fund Strengthening Child Protection Project (SCPP).
-In 2016, CFSI and UNICEF started formal collaboration through SCPP.
+- H. Funds from United Nations Agencies for Projects in Rakhine State - 1.
+Myanmar UNICEF Strengthening Child Protection Project (SCPP).
+In 2016, CFSI and UNICEF started formal collaboration through the SCPP.
 The SCPP aimed at ensuring that the rights and welfare of children in underserved areas of northern Rakhine are protected and promoted through an established, community-based child protection system.
 As such, CFSI conducted awareness-raising sessions and forums on child rights and child protection; trained and mobilized child protection groups, facilitated psychosocial activities and Myanmar language sessions in child friendly-spaces, engaged the adolescent groups on life skills and recreational activities, and provided case management services and referrals to children survivors of violence, abuse, neglect, and exploitation.
-In November 2016, the project continued for another year through December 2017.